imitsioni/kth-rpl-hackathon-2022/README.md

 ### Run the state machine

-1. After following the requirements section closely, make sure the ropics are read by using
+1. After following the requirements section closely, make sure the topics are read by using
 ```
 rostopic list
 ```